Sudan floats currency, part of measures to overhaul economy - WTMJ

 “This decision will also help Sudanese companies and attract international investment as both local and foreign companies will no longer encounter difficulties doing business in Sudan because of the dual exchange rate,” it said.

-The move was a key demand by the International Monetary Fund, which set last September as a deadline for the government to move to a “unified market-clearing exchange rate.”
+The move was a key demand by the International Monetary Fund.
 Sudan should conclude a 12-month Staff Monitoring Program with the IMF to win relief on its foreign debt, which is at $70 billion.
 The IMF was expected to brief its board on Sudan’s measures in March.

-Sunday’s move came after Prime Minister Abdalla Hamdok, a former respected U.N. economist, announced a Cabinet reshuffle to add rebel ministers.
+Sunday’s move came after Prime Minister Abdalla Hamdok announced a Cabinet reshuffle to add rebel ministers.
 The reshuffle was part of a deal the transitional government struck last year with a rebel alliance.

 Sudan has for years struggled with an array of economic woes, including a huge budget deficit and widespread shortages of essential goods and soaring prices of bread and other staples.
 The country’s annual inflation soared past 300% last month, one of the world’s highest rates.